UPDATE: Stevie Nicks Pulls Out of BottleRock Over COVID Concerns; Chris Stapleton to Fill In

 NAPA (CBS SF) — Fleetwood Mac singer and solo star Stevie Nicks on Tuesday announced she would be cancelling five scheduled performances in 2021 — including a headlining appearance at BottleRock in less than a month — over COVID-19 concerns.

-Nicks posted a statement about the cancelled appearances on Twitter Tuesday afternoon, saying that rising COVID cases were behind the decision.READ MORE: UPDATE: Flaring at Richmond Chevron Refinery Sends Massive Plume of Black Smoke Into Sky
+Nicks posted a statement about the cancelled appearances on Twitter Tuesday afternoon, saying that rising COVID cases were behind the decision.READ MORE: Report: Gov Newsom To Order Mandatory COVID Testing Or Vaccinations For Teachers

 “While I’m vaccinated, at my age, I am still being extremely cautious and for that reason have decided to skip the five performances I had planned for 2021,” the post read.